plotly/plotly.py/doc/python/2D-Histogram.md

 ### Text on 2D Histogram Points

-In this example we add text to 2D-Histogram points.
-We use the values from the `z` attribute for the text, adding them following the format **%{variable}**.
+In this example we add text to 2D Histogram points.
+We use the values from the `z` attribute for the text.

 ```python
 import plotly.graph_objects as go